Want to know what console to buy? You're in the right place if you're unsure which console is right for you.

 You have the ground-breaking Nintendo Switch (plus the new Switch Lite), the PlayStation 4 and the Xbox One S. Then, for those with a larger budget, there are the 4K gaming powerhouses, the PS4 Pro and Xbox One X.

 That's a lot to consider, which is why we look at the major games consoles to see which would best suit you.

 The Nintendo Switch is markedly different from its rivals in hardware terms.
-Without going too deep into the specifications, it has a mobile processing architecture from Nvidia that is a heavily modified Tegra X1 chipset, while the PlayStation and Xbox consoles all opt for more conventional computing power.
+It has a modified Nvidia Tegra X1 platform, that's an ARM-based mobile device processor similar to the chips in high-end phones and tablets, while the PlayStation and Xbox consoles all opt for slightly more conventional computing power.

 On the Switch, games have the potential of running in 1080p 60fps when in docked mode and fed to a TV, 720p 60fps on its own integrated screen when on the move.
 Most Xbox One S and standard PS4 games run at 1080p these days, with some achieving 60fps.

 The PS4 Pro and Xbox One X are capable of stretching that resolution up to 4K at 60fps.

 All the Xbox and PlayStation consoles are capable of high dynamic range (HDR) graphics too.
 The Switch is not.

 Where the bigger Nintendo Switch has a distinct advantage over its direct rivals is in portability.
 It doubles as both a home console and handheld games machine so is the only one you can take on your travels with you, to play the exact same games on its built-in 6.2-inch screen.
 And, as we mentioned the Lite is for handheld use only.